 Depreciation is provided pro-rata to the period of use on the straight-line method based on the estimated useful life of the assets.
+The residual values are not more than 5% of the original cost of the assets.
 The useful life of property, plant and equipment are as follows: